-Don't miss the article about using a double for touring bikes!
+Don't miss the other new article about using a double for touring bikes!

 I'm working on a weather website which will be helpful for bikers (and other outdoor enthusiasts); this is currently a "draft" (get it?).

-I helped create an urban orchard as a memorial to an experienced biker who died from injuries sustained when she was struck by an inattentive driver.
+I helped create an urban orchard as a memorial to an acquaintence who was an experienced biker and died from injuries sustained when she was struck by an inattentive driver.

 - Environmental Issues.
 Climate change is emerging as one of the most important issues of our time.

 I give an interactive and fun talk entitled Potent Home Remedies for Climate Change where I cover some or all of the following:

 Are you associated with a group (work, neighborhood, church, or friends) that would be interested in hearing this?
 Contact me (see top of page) and we'll organize a session.